 Figure 2 shows the Architecture of the software running on the robot.
+The software of the robots is completely developed in our team and will be released to public every year after RoboCup competitions.

 Fig. 2.
 Software Architecture of the Robot